This post may contain affiliate links.

 10. Belted Cowboy Boots

 Stay true to the tradition that surrounds cowboy boots, and make sure to wear these when you’re feeling particularly ostentatious.
-These Zimmermann ankle boots, whether you get them in snakeskin or white leather, are sure to stand out as long as you keep their removable straps on.
-The studded straps add a lot of drama, but they can be removed for a more understated effect.
-Get these boots from Net-a-Porter!
+These Toga Pulla ankle boots, coming in white leather, are sure to stand out with the metallic details on the chunky heels and the side buckles.
+The buckled straps add a lot of drama to the otherwise understated effect of the plain white leather.
+Get these boots from Farfetch!

-The old school design of cowboy boots, but instead of leather the shaft is made of denim – a perfect casual twist that makes for a lighter pair of boots.
+The old school design of cowboy boots, but instead of leather the shaft is made of suede – a perfect casual twist that makes for a lighter pair of boots.
 They are elegant in all black with traditional embroidery and a bit of a heel.
-You can buy them at Forward.
+You can buy them at Net-a-Porter.

 12. Glitter Cowboy Boots

-Embrace the big city glitter and shine, but give it a little Western twist with these gorgeous Miu Miu boots.
-These mid-calf boots are made of leather covered in a silvery glitter, with a buckle that goes around the ankle and heel adding a very innovative flare.
+Embrace the big city glitter and shine, but give it a little Western twist with these gorgeous Schutz boots.
+These mid-calf boots are made of leather covered in a silvery glitter, with a simple design and a cuban heel adding a very innovative flare.
 These women’s cowboy boots are available through Farfetch.

 Putting these cowboy boots on is like giving your feet a hug.
 They are made of ultra-soft leather, and are simple pull-ons perfect for a life on the go.
-They have a low heel, and a touch of embellishment at the toe and along the top in the form of shiny metal studs.
-Pick up a pair at Nordstrom!
+They have a low heel, and a touch of embellishment along the top in the form of embroidery.
+Pick up a pair at Farfetch!

-These ankle boots have all the sass of a pair of cowboy boots, but with the urban drama of a pair of impossibly high stilettos.
-Made of brown suede, these Aquazzura boots have a pointy 3.5-inch heel that adds drama to any look, as does the diagonal fringe along the side.
-Order them online from Net-a-Porter!
+These ankle boots have all the sass of a pair of cowboy boots, but with the urban drama of a pair of Chelsea boots.
+Made of worn-out leather, these Matisse boots have a comfy low heel that adds coziness to any look, as does the star studding along the front and back.
+Order them online from Nordstrom!

 15. Golden Embellishment Punk Cowboy Boots